Pet Rat Breeder Sydney

 Many commercial rat foods are unhealthy and should not be fed to rats.
 They may contain harmful additives, waste foods and chemical preservatives.
-Some contain (whole kernels of) * corn that could even contain fungus and mold, tiny seeds and also alfalfa pellets which are hard for rats to digest and they usually don’t care for it any way.
-Vetafarm Rodent Origins is one Quality brand that we use, which has been formulated by experts nutritionists and vets.
-A completely balanced diet designed by vets.
-Contains a specific blend of vitamins, minerals and amino acids for long-term health and general vitality.
-Fruit flavoured and extrusion cooked for increased palatability and digestibility.
+Some contain (whole kernels of) * corn that could even contain fungus and mold, tiny seeds and also alfalfa pellets which are hard for rats to digest, and they usually don’t care for it any way.
+Vetafarm Rodent Origins , peckish rat pellets and selective are Quality brands that we use, which has been formulated by expert’s nutritionists and vets, Contains a specific blend of vitamins, minerals and amino acids for long-term health and general vitality.
+Fruit flavored and extrusion cooked for increased palatability and digestibility.

-My pet rats also receive a grain mix which includes but is not limited to:
+Pet rats may also receive a grain mix which includes but is not limited to:

 Dry vegetable pasta twists (beet, spinach, tomato, carrot and squash)

 3/4 green split peas mixed with 1/4 yellow split peas.